lau1944/bunrest/readme.md

 [![NPM Version][npm-version-image]][npm-url]

 ### bunrest is a express like api for [bun](https://github.com/oven-sh/bun) http server

+So you don't have to learn bun to create a http server.

-This project is only experimental, DO NOT use it on production
+`This project is only experimental, DO NOT use it on production`

 ## Get started